Seizure Dog Graphic

 In 2016, the American College of Veterinary Internal medicine published a consensus statement on this very subject.
 If the dog fits into any of these criteria, medication to suppress seizures should be initiated:

-- When seizures occur in "clusters," that is, more than 3 seizures within a 24-hour period.
+- When seizures occur in clusters, which is more than 3 seizures within a 24-hour period.

-- When two or more isolated seizures occur within a six month period.
+- When two or more isolated seizures occur within a 6-month period.

 - If a seizure has lasted 5 minutes or more.